chenjr0719/AFS-docs/docs/portal/workspace.md

 ![](../_static/images/portal/workspace/solution/new_node_red.png)

 #### Start training model
-In **Pre-condition** step, we create ota node and firehose node.
-Decision Tree example in the above, we create a Decision Tree node, sso_setting already exists.
+In the **Pre-condition** step, we create ota node and firehose node.
+AS the example in **Example of Code IDE**, we create a Decision Tree node.
+The sso_setting already exists.
 Now, we have **sso_setting** node, **firehose_influxdb_query** node, **training_dt_model** node, and **ota** node.
 You need pull four nodes such that **sso_setting**, **firehose_influxdb_query**, **training_dt_model**, and **ota**.